Player ratings

 For example, if some player is rated 1740 (20), then there is 95% chance that his actual strength is between 1700 and 1780.
 So, we know his strength fairly well.
 At the same time, if somebody is rated 1900 (250), then we know only that his true strength is likely to lie between 1400 and 2400 - a very rough estimation.
 The maximum value of RD is 350; that value is used for new players, whose strength is unknown.

-How the rating change after a game
+How ratings change after a game

 The rating is not changed immediately after a game.
 Instead, it is recalculated once per month, using results of all the games finished in the period.